MicrosoftDocs/WSL/WSL/networking.md

 ## Mirrored mode networking

-You can [set `networkingMode=mirrored` under `[wsl2]` in the `.wslconfig` file](./wsl-config.md#configuration-settings-for-wslconfig) to enable mirrored mode networking.
+On machines running Windows 11 22H2 and higher you can [set `networkingMode=mirrored` under `[wsl2]` in the `.wslconfig` file](./wsl-config.md#configuration-settings-for-wslconfig) to enable mirrored mode networking.
 Enabling this changes WSL to an entirely new networking architecture which has the goal of 'mirroring' the network interfaces that you have on Windows into Linux, to add new networking features and improve compatibility.

 Here are the current benefits to enabling this mode: